cu-boulder/expertsdirect-facetview/README.md

 You can find out more about ElasticSearch at [https://www.elastic.co/products/elasticsearch](https://www.elastic.co/products/elasticsearch)

-### Publications page that already works
+## Using FacetView2

+### Example people and publication pages for CU Experts and CU Experts Direct

+There are example pages to support people and publication pages.
+The .ftl files are for inclusion in CU Experts.
+The .html files are for standalone pages.

+To install these pages
+1. Copy this current repository to the target directory which will serve these assets
+2. Copy the people and publication pages to the location that will serve them
+3. You probably have to adjust the pathing of the css and javascript assets called in the pages.
+4. You might have to adjust the search_url variable to point to the Elastic index.

-You should be able to copy this repo to your webserver, then hit the publications.html page.
+Next just hit the publications.html page.
 It should query to our running elasticsearch instance for data

 ### Setting up the faceted browser from scratch